Pattern 100 Zlotych 1978 MW "Janusz Korczak". Nickel (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 100 Zlotych 1978 "Janusz Korczak" with mark MW.
 Nickel.
 This nickel coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 7132 sold at the WÓJCICKI - Polski Dom Aukcyjny auction for PLN 750.
-Bidding took place March 9, 2024.
+The record price belongs to the lot 1638 sold at the Stary Sklep auction for PLN 750.
+Bidding took place October 9, 2021.

 Сondition